juju/docs/src/en/reference-constraints.md

 Constraints specified on the environment and service will be combined to determine the full list of constraints on the machine(s) to be provisioned by the command.
-Service-specific constraints will override environment-specific constraints, which override the juju default constraints.
+Service-specific constraints will override environment-specific constraints, which override the Juju default constraints.

 Constraints are specified as key value pairs separated by an equals sign, with multiple constraints delimited by a space.